PolarBean/DeepSlice/README.md

 <h2 style="font-weight: bold; text-decoration: underline"> From Source </h2>

-**First** To use DeepSlice you must have python3.7 installed.
-In order to easily install all the dependancies we recommend using [Anaconda](https://www.anaconda.com/products/individual "Anaconda Installation Files").
+**First**  In order to easily install all the dependancies we recommend using [Anaconda](https://www.anaconda.com/products/individual "Anaconda Installation Files").

 **Second** Once anaconda is installed, cd into your cloned DeepSlice directory, then cd into the 'conda_environments' directory, and use our premade environment files to setup your system.